 Rhythm Stick (“Hit Me with Your Rhythm Stick”)

-57. The primary diet of blue whales are what tiny shrimp-like animals?
+57. The primary diet of blue whales is what tiny shrimp-like animals?

 Krill